Indigenous Arts Grants Program

 An emerging artist is a professional artist who identifies with the following characteristics:

-• you are at the early stage of your career;
+• You are at the early stage of your career;

-• you view art as your vocation;
+• You view art as your vocation;

-• you have specialized artistic training (formal or informal) and
+• You have specialized artistic training (formal or informal) and

-• you have created a modest body of work that includes demonstrated efforts to have had public presentation.
+• You have created a modest body of work that includes demonstrated efforts to have had public presentation.

 You are considered an established artist if you identify as a professional artist with the following characteristics: